-We are pleased to offer the International Postgraduate Taught Scholarship 2020 to international (non-EU) students joining the University from selected regions to study a taught masters programme in September 2020.
+We are pleased to offer the International Postgraduate Taught Scholarship 2021 to international students joining the University from selected regions to study a taught masters programme in September 2021.

 - The scholarship is worth £2,000 for courses in the Faculty of Arts and Humanities and Faculty of Social Sciences and £2,500 for courses in the Faculty of Engineering, Faculty of Medicine, Dentistry and Health, and Faculty of Science.

 - No additional scholarship application is required, if you meet the eligibility and award criteria below the scholarship will be applied as a tuition fee discount.

 - You must accept your offer from the University of Sheffield before 16:00 (UK time) on 18 June 2021 to receive this award.

 Eligibility and award criteria

 - To be eligible for the scholarship, applicants must be a national of or permanently domiciled in one of the following